AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 A `BlueprintPromise` wraps an existing `codeHash` and an `Abi` and provides the opportunity to create contracts on-chain.
 It is either created via `new BlueprintPromise` from an existing `codeHash`, or as seen in the above example from deploying a WASM code bundle on-chain.

-Assuming that we did not deploy code, we can start by creating one (if following from the previous section, this is for information only, since you already have access to the created Blueprint from `CodePromise`) -
+Assuming that we did not deploy code, we can start by creating one (if following from the previous section, this is for information only, since we already have access to the created Blueprint from `CodePromise`) -

 ```javascript
 import { BlueprintPromise } from '@polkadot/api-contract';